The non-Hermitian skin effect: A perspective: Skin effect in many-body systems

 \section{Skin effect in many-body systems}

-Next, we discuss the NH skin effect in the many-body context, which is an active topic of current research with significant differences between fermionic and bosonic systems.
-The many-body scenario is more intricate in the fermionic case due to the interplay of non-orthogonal eigenstructures and Pauli's exclusion principle~\cite{alsallom2022fate}.
-Furthermore, the fermionic repulsion significantly alters the occupied orbitals, ensuring that no more than one fermion, or one hard-core boson, can occupy each physical site.
-Consequently, the exponential localization of all fermions at a boundary is impossible~\cite{lee2020many,liu2020non}.
-In Ref.~\citenum{alsallom2022fate}, it is shown that the many-body skin effect results from an imbalance in the density distribution rather than just a sum of exponential orbitals due to the exclusion principle.
+Another active topic of current research we find important and want to highlight is the NH skin effect in the context of many-body physics.
+Here, fermionic and bosonic systems show significant differences.
+For example, the fermionic case is quite intricate due to the interplay of non-orthogonal eigenstructures and Pauli's exclusion principle~\cite{alsallom_fate_2022}.
+Also, fermionic repulsion significantly alters the occupied orbitals, ensuring that no more than one fermion, or one hard-core boson, can occupy each physical site.
+Consequently, the exponential localization of all fermions at a boundary is impossible~\cite{lee_many-body_2020,liu_non-hermitian_2020}.
+In Ref.~\citenum{alsallom_fate_2022}, it is shown that the many-body skin effect results from an imbalance in the density distribution rather than just a sum of exponential orbitals due to the exclusion principle.
 The degree of asymmetry in this distribution quantifies the exponential localization of the skin modes as the system size increases.
-In Ref.~\citenum{shimomura2024general}, a general criterion for the appearance of the NH skin effect in many-body systems, known as the Fock-space skin effect, is discussed.
+In Ref.~\citenum{shimomura_general_2024}, a general criterion for the appearance of the NH skin effect in many-body systems, known as the Fock-space skin effect, is discussed.
 Beyond the Pauli principle, interactions enrich the phenomenology of the skin effect.
 For instance, attractive interactions may cause clustering and thus localization, while repulsive interactions promote delocalization.
-In contrast to fermionic models, nonreciprocal bosonic models with interacting bosons lead to particle accumulation at the edges, forming a skin superfluid state along with distinct Mott-insulating regimes~\cite{zhang2020skin}.
-Ref.~\citenum{yoshida2024non} introduces the NH Mott skin effect in a bosonic chain with spin degrees of freedom, emphasizing the interaction between strong correlations and NH point-gap topology.
+In contrast to fermionic models, nonreciprocal bosonic models with interacting bosons lead to particle accumulation at the edges, forming a skin superfluid state along with distinct Mott-insulating regimes~\cite{zhang_skin_2020}.
+Ref.~\citenum{yoshida_non-hermitian_2024} introduces the NH Mott skin effect in a bosonic chain with spin degrees of freedom, emphasizing the interaction between strong correlations and NH point-gap topology.